Georgia pours cold water on Trump bid to overturn Biden win

 Biden leads by 306 electoral votes to Trump’s 232 as states work to certify their results at least six days before the Electoral College convenes on Dec.
 14.

-Reporting by Joseph Ax in Princeton, New Jersey; Additional reporting by Michael Martina in Detroit, Jarrett Renshaw in Wilmington, Delaware, Karen Freifeld in New York and Jan Wolfe, Doina Chiacu, Julia Harte, Steve Holland, David Morgan, Tim Ahmann and Lisa Lambert in Washington; Writing by Daniel Trotta and Paul Simao; Editing by Chizu Nomiyama, Howard Goller and Daniel Wallis
+Reporting by Joseph Ax in Princeton, New Jersey; Additional reporting by Michael Martina in Detroit, Jarrett Renshaw in Wilmington, Delaware, Karen Freifeld in New York and Jan Wolfe, Doina Chiacu, Julia Harte, Steve Holland, David Morgan, Tim Ahmann and Lisa Lambert in Washington; Writing by Daniel Trotta, Paul Simao and Matt Spetalnick; Editing by Chizu Nomiyama, Howard Goller and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.